pedrofreitascampos/locintel/README.md

 ### core: algorithms

-Efficient procedures for projection-aware processing and transformation of location entities (e.g. routes) - no need to stack `pyproj` over `shapely` or to depend on the heavy machinery introduced by `geopandas`.
+Efficient procedures for projection-aware processing and transformation of location entities (e.g. routes) - no need to stack `pyproj` over `shapely` or to depend on the heavy machinery introduced by `geopanmapbox`.

 __Example: add noise to Geometry__